Give your simulator superpowers

 Swift Package Manager framework creation in Xcode

-Swift Package Manager is Apple’s answer for managing dependencies.
-We’re all familiar with tools like CocoaPods and Carthage but it’s likely that we’ll all use Swift Package Manager in the near future instead of those.
+Swift Package Manager (SPM) is Apple’s answer for managing dependencies.
+We’re all familiar with tools like CocoaPods and Carthage, but we’ll likely all use Swift Package Manager soon instead of those.
+If you’re deciding which package manager to use, it’s recommended to start using SPM today.

-By switching over to the Swift Package Manager (SPM) we also need to know how to create our own frameworks or libraries with SPM support.
-So let’s dive in and see what it takes to create your own package!
+By switching to the Swift Package Manager, we also need to know how to create our own frameworks or libraries with SPM support.
+So, let’s dive in and see what it takes to create our own package.

 What is the Swift Package Manager?

-The Swift Package Manager is introduced in Swift 3.0 and enables us to manage Swift dependencies.
-You can compare it to tools like CocoaPods and Carthage that also allow you to add dependencies to your project.
+Apple introduced Swift Package Manager in Swift 3.0, enabling us to manage Swift dependencies without a third-party solution.
+It is similar to tools like CocoaPods and Carthage, which also allow you to add dependencies to your project.

 Xcode 11 added integrated support to manage your Swift Packages from within Xcode itself.
 The Package Manager is integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
-This automation makes it really easy to add and work with external dependencies in your Swift projects.
+This automation makes adding and working with external dependencies easy for your Swift projects.

 Can we already switch over completely to the Swift Package Manager?

-You can create your own Swift Package in both the terminal and in Xcode depending on what you like the most.
+You can create a Swift Package using either the terminal or Xcode, depending on what you like the most.
+We’ll cover both options in this article.

 Note: If you’re looking for a way to create a command-line tool in Swift, take a look at my blog post Creating a command line tool using the Swift Package Manager.